The Russo Bros on Scorsese’s ‘Ill-informed’ Stand Against Marvel: It’s ‘Absurd’

 Anthony agrees.
 “It seems almost absurd to dialogue about it with somebody who’s so ill-informed.
 And then secondly, it’s like, look, the second you try to put art inside a box, I mean, it’s going to turn on you.”

-“And defy you,” Joe adds.
+“And defy you,” Joe jumps back in.
 “It seems anathema to the very nature of art to try to define it.
 But at the end of the day, what do we know?
 We’re just two guys from Cleveland, Ohio.
 I think ‘cinema’ is a New York word.
 In Cleveland, we just call them ‘movies.’”

 After Endgame’s release, the brothers announced that they’d be stepping away from the Marvel universe for the foreseeable future.
 But of course they’d happily consider helming another Marvel film if “the right project comes along at the right time,” Anthony says.
 “Our experience there was among the very, very best of our careers.
 We love those films.
 They’re very personal to us and an important part of our growth as filmmakers.
 We would love to work there again.”